BLOGS:

 Therapists and Transcare: An Interview with Zach Hebert, LPC, NCC, PhD

-One of the greatest pleasures I have in life are the friendships I've made along the way in my journey to becoming a therapist.
-For the most part, Counselor Education graduate programs tend to be small in size to ensure optimal quality of it's participants.
-From that comes the...
+One of the greatest pleasures I have in life is the friendships I’ve made along the way in my journey to becoming a therapist.
+Counselor Education graduate programs are often intentionally small to ensure depth of training and quality of professional development.
+From that comes...

 The Dance of Therapy: Attunement, Undertreating and TIBs